Semiparametric point process modeling of blinking artifacts in PALM: Independent Blinking Cluster point processes

-If no fluorescence was missed, we would then observe the discretized signal on camera frame $k$ precisely when $e(t) = 1$ for any duration on frame $k$.
-In practice, there is a non-zero threshold on the amount of signal that must be observed during a given integration length period, but this threshold is generally set low when recording PALM images in practice \citep{Patel2019a}, so we ignore it and simply model the activity on frame $k$ with the idealized expression
+the observed timepoints are then $k \Delta$ whenever $\tilde{S}(k\Delta) = 1$.
+This corresponds to a camera with perfect sensitivity, which is of course an approximation to the truth.
+In reality there is a non-zero threshold on the amount of signal that must be observed during a given integration period, but this threshold is generally very low in SMLM recordings \citep{Patel2019a}, so we have ignored it here to avoid the complications that arise from modeling it.